isomerpages/astar-nrp/index.md

               description: Looking for jobs related to Robotics?
 Take a look at some of the openings from our network.
               url: /careers/
             - title: Standards
-              description: We have compiled a list of standards for robotics work for your reference here.
+              description: We have compiled a list of standards for robotics work here.
               url: /engineering/standards/
     - infobar:
         title: Partners